 B. The Leontief inverse:

-The data in the column “Wheat” represent quantities of commodities that directly or indirectly go (being used) into production of wheat industry.
-Hence, production of wheat required much greater inputs of wheat (seeds planted and later harvested) than of iron and coal, which are naturally required directly or indirectly in the wheat production as inputs into machinery and fuel.
+The data in the column “Wheat” represent quantities of commodities that directly and indirectly go (being used) into produce one unit of wheat as net product.
+Hence, production of wheat required much greater inputs of wheat (seeds planted and later harvested) than of iron and coal, which are naturally required directly and indirectly in the wheat production as inputs into machinery and fuel.
+Your answer is mostly correct but not an interpretation of the numbers.
+A more appropriate answer would be: “to produce one unit of wheat as net output we need, directly and indirectly, 0.342138 units of iron, 0.462893 units of coal, and 1.950943 units of wheat.”

 A. Maximum rate of profit is 34.4% as maximum eigenvalue of matrix A is derived (through calculation, which is attached in the Excel file sheet “Sraffa”, and then confirmed by STATA) at 0.744131.